 To deal with these inconveniences, men gather in society.
 The unmistakable evidence of civil society is when every individual resigns up to society his individual duty to exercise the executive power within the Law of Nature to protect his property.
 Society forms a compact, a constitution of government that sets up legislative, executive and judicial powers to put the Law of Nature into practice.
 Governing powers are always twice limited: first, by the Laws of Nature and Nature’s God, and second, by the consent of the governed.

 So, governors are only entrusted with the powers granted for attaining certain ends.
 If those ends are neglected, government is dissolved and its powers devolve to the society that granted them.
-Locke defined usurpation as the exercise of power entitled to another; tyranny is the exercise of power beyond right, which nobody can have a power to.
+Locke defined usurpation as the exercise of power entitled to another; tyranny is the exercise of power beyond right.
 It is for the sovereign people through their society to decide when their servants in government have acted contrary to their trust.
 Should the governors resist such judgement or threaten the people, they become rulers and outlaws.
 Under rulers’ oppression, society is rendered into a confused multitude and the people are once again cast back into a State of Nature.

 In this extreme situation, when government and society are gone, individuals are subject once again to only the Law of Nature and no earthly judge, but rather, as our Founders declared, “The Supreme Judge of the World.”
 This isn’t speculative theory; we can see pockets of life in the state of nature, where government is largely absent, in areas of Chicago and Detroit, and when mayors turn their streets over to rule by gangs.